Frequently Asked Questions

 Q: Can’t it be broken into being plastic?
 Can’t the whole thing be stolen?
 How secure is it?

-A: Keep in mind that Pill Pod, Rx drug and marijuana lock box is a deterrent and not intended to be a high security safe.
-It is meant to restrict and keep others out of your meds & cannabis products and prevent problems from starting.
+A: Pill Pod, Rx drug and marijuana lock box is a deterrent and is not intended to be a high security safe.
+Its purpose is to restrict and keep others out of your medications & cannabis products and prevent problems from initiating.
 It strikes the right balance in providing you with convenience of storing or moving it where you want.
-Anything can be broken into – including front or sliding glass doors, which typically have locks as well.
-It is “tamper evident” -meaning that anyone trying to break into it would need to use significant force and/or tools, destroying it in the process, and evident to anyone.
-If someone with an addiction is intent on stealing drugs, nothing, outside of a heavy-duty floor mounted steel safe, will prevent them from tearing out a drug lock box and breaking into it.
+It is “tamper evident” -meaning that anyone trying to break into it would need to use significant force and/or tools, destroying it in the process, which would be clearly evident.
+If someone with an addiction is intent on stealing drugs, nothing, outside of a heavy-duty floor mounted steel safe, will prevent them from breaking in.

 Q: What about other drug lock boxes and locking pill bottles being sold, how secure are those?

 A: Consumer Alert: A number of “locking” products being promoted, marketed, and sold have no security and should be avoided.
 Before you purchase anything, carefully read through the product reviews on Amazon or elsewhere.
 Know that some of the “glowing five star reviews” are fake – planted there by friends or insiders working for the manufacturer.

 Heavily promoted RxLocker, was recalled in 2012 after the U.S. Consumer Product Safety Commission.
 It had no security.
 Just rapping it on a table would cause the metal hasp to spring open.